monarch-initiative/monarch-ui-new/README.md

   `yarn.lock` - Detailed list of all dependencies and sub-dependencies, and their versions, providing a last known good configuration.
 - `.eslintrs.js`, `babel.config.js`, etc. - Separate configuration files for the various tools involved in the development pipeline.
 - `.env` - Environment variable file.
-  A convenient place to set static, global pieces of information that need to be repeated throughout the app, such as metadata about the app.
+  A convenient place to set static string values that need to be repeated throughout the app.

 ### Guidelines

-Wherever possible, use custom components like `AppHeading` and `AppLink` instead of native elements like `h1` and `a`.
+Where possible and appropriate, use custom components like `AppHeading` and `AppLink` instead of native elements like `h1` and `a`.

 See `variables.scss` for a palette of acceptable colors/fonts/etc to use.

-Keep configuration files as minimal as possible and conform to presets.
+Keep configuration files as minimal as possible and conform to third-party-maintained presets.
 For example, avoid overriding default eslint rules as much as possible.